All Episodes

 This is far more egregious and serious and tragic than Watergate.

-You were inside the White House throughout a lot of this, um, Sebastian Gorka, and I've got to imagine now that we are learning of these abuses.
+You were inside the White House throughout a lot of this, Sebastian Gorka.

-He himself has a lot of questions coming his way, and I think I think he needs to be removed.
+He himself has a lot of questions coming his way, and I think he needs to be removed.

-And I think James, I'm sorry, I think Robert Mueller's, you know, merry band of democratic donors and witch hunters need to be disbanded and and go away tomorrow.
+And I think, James, I'm sorry, I think Robert Mueller's merry band of Democratic donors and witch hunters need to be disbanded and go away tomorrow or today even.

-Or today, even Sean, um first you need to be commended, Sarah John, Greg, because you didn't give up.
+Sean, first, you need to be commended, Sarah, John, Greg, because you didn't give up.

-The left says that the resistance and that they persist.
+The left says they're the resistance and that they persist.

 But this truth needs to be put in historic and national context.